pynenc/pynenc/README.md

    print(result)  # This will output the result of 1 + 2
    ```

-For a complete guide on how to set up and run this example, visit our [Basic Redis Example on GitHub](https://github.com/pynenc/samples/tree/main/basic_redis_example).
+For a complete guide on how to set up and run pynenc, visit our [samples library](https://github.com/pynenc/samples).

 ## Requirements